It was almost indiscernible, but the Englischer Garten gave it away. Munich was changing.

 Schloss Nymphenburg

-For all its physical proximity, approaching Schloss Nymphenburg from the tree-lined canal, one could mistakenly think the tram had travelled much further to a different country perhaps, or even a different era altogether.
+For all its physical proximity, approaching Schloss Nymphenburg (Nymphenburg Palace) from the tree-lined canal, one could mistakenly think the tram had travelled much further to a different country, perhaps, or even a different era altogether.

-Such pomp and grandeur is rarely seen these days.
-For one thing, cities do not have the space to construct wide edifices.
+Such pomp and grandeur are rarely seen these days.
+For one thing, cities lack the space to construct wide edifices.
 For the most part, we build up, not along.

 With the palace seeming to stretch across the horizon, I struggled to sweep the entirety of the facade into the obligatory panorama shot.